-CARS.COM — Should you buy a new or used car?
-It depends on your needs and preferences as a buyer, but it’s hard to remember a better time to buy.
-There are plenty of good vehicles out there either way.
+Should you buy a new or used car?
+It depends on your needs and preferences as a buyer, but there are plenty of good vehicles out there either way.

 In the end, the decision to buy new or used boils down to what you can afford and what will give you peace of mind.

 The Case for Buying New

 For some people, buying used isn’t a consideration; they want a brand-spanking-new car.
 They want to select the color and the features in it.
 There’s definitely a pride of ownership and peace of mind in being a vehicle’s first owner.
 Some other advantages include:

 - Reduced maintenance expense: A new auto won’t need maintenance for the first several thousand miles, and then only an oil change and tuneup will be required.
 More manufacturers are covering the cost of those routine maintenance items.
 The new vehicle likely won’t need new tires, a battery, exhaust system or brakes during its first few years of ownership, or even longer.